Nitrosamine impurities in medications: Guidance

 MAHs and manufacturers should test a representative number of batches of the drug product as appropriate based on the risk assessment (for example, batches that are representative of sources of components, manufacturing processes/sites, manufacturing dates).

-If the root cause for nitrosamine risk has been identified and scientifically demonstrated, and impurity levels are expected to be consistent from batch-to-batch (for example, as demonstrated by spike-purge studies), testing should be conducted on 10% of annual batches, or 3 per year, whichever is highest.
+If the root cause for the nitrosamine presence has been identified and scientifically demonstrated, and impurity levels are expected to be consistent from batch-to-batch (for example, as demonstrated by spike-purge studies), testing should be conducted on 10% of annual batches, or 3 per year, whichever is highest.
 Testing should include both newly produced batches as well as retained samples of batches still within the expiry date.
 If fewer than 3 batches are manufactured annually, then all batches within the expiry date should be tested.

 Testing plans or protocols (for example, a protocol for the number and type of batches to be tested) do not need to be submitted to Health Canada for assessment and approval before initiating confirmatory testing.